-GUI field Description Auto Provisioning Setting Enabled Select to activate the SIP phone auto-provisioning function for auto-discovering the phones.
+GUI field Description Auto Provisioning Setting Enabled Select to activate the SIP phone auto-provisioning function for auto discovering the phones.
 Generate default configuration for unassigned phone Select to generate phone configuration files for the supported unassigned SIP phones.
-For details, see "Viewing unassigned phones" on page 27.
+For details, see "Viewing unassigned phones" on page 28.
 With this option selected, once a supported SIP phone connects to the FortiVoice unit and is auto-discovered, the FortiVoice unit assigns an IP address to the phone and sends the basic PBX setup information to it.
 If you want to upgrade your phone system and keep the current phone configuration, do not select this option.
 Otherwise your existing phone configuration will be overridden by the upgraded FortiVoice configuration.
-PIN for phone configuration Enter a password to be used by a FortiFone that connects to the FortiVoice unit to set mobile extension number.
-For example, you can press the default Configure Phone feature code 17 (See "Modifying feature access codes" on page 241) on any FortiFone that connects to the FortiVoice unit and enter this password.
+Administrator PIN Click and enter a global password to be used by an administrator to connect a FortiFone to the FortiVoice unit to set mobile extension number.
+This password is also used by the administrator to override schedules.
+For details, see "Configuring system capacity" on page 116.
+For example, you can press the default Configure Phone feature code 17 (See "Modifying feature access codes" on page 262) on any FortiFone that connects to the FortiVoice unit and enter this password.
 You can then enter an existing extension to set it as the extension of this phone.
+Click Apply and then Auto Provisioning to return to the Auto Provisioning page.
+Server Settings for Phone Configuration